 RUTH WARNER, PHD

 Ruth Warner received her B.S. in Psychology from Arizona State University and her PhD in Social Psychology from the University of Kansas.
 She is an Associate Professor in the Department of Psychology at Saint Louis University and coordinator for admissions for the Experimental Psychology Graduate Program.
 Her research interests include the meaning people make of intergroup and interpersonal victimization as well as stereotyping and prejudice.

 Undergraduate classes taught: Social Psychology, Personality Psychology, The Psychology of Social Justice, Psychology and the Law, Capstone Practicum

 Graduate classes taught: Advanced Social Psychology, Social Psychology of Justice

 ANNA POPE arpope@SLU.EDU

-Anna is a fifth year PhD student in the social concentration in the experimental psychology program.
+Anna is a sixth year PhD student in the social concentration in the experimental psychology program.
 She received her B.S. in psychology from The University of Missouri - Rolla.
 Her main research interest is the study of religion as a factor in shifts in personal judgments in decision making and how it relates to prejudice and in-group/out-group relations.

 MITCH LORENZ mlorenz9@SLU.EDU

-Mitch Lorenz is a third year graduate student in the social psychology concentration of the experimental psychology program.
+Mitch Lorenz is a fourth year graduate student in the social psychology concentration of the experimental psychology program.
 He received his B.A. from Simpson College and his M.S. from Western Illinois University.
 Mitch’s research interests include interpersonal rejection as well as prejudice and stereotyping of outgroup members.